 Business Cycle • (also called the Operating and Cash cycle) begins when you purchase raw materials or inventory and ends when the inventory is sold and the cash collected.
 Depending on the nature of your business, this may take a few days to a year or more.

-Buy-sell Agreement • an agreement designed to address situations in which one or more of the entrepreneurs wants to sell their interest in the venture.
+Buy-Sell Agreement • An agreement designed to address situations in which one or more of the entrepreneurs wants to sell their interest in the venture.
+It’s especially useful to have in place between partners, should one die or become incapacited.
+In the BusinessPowerTools.com dashboard, look on the Management panel in the Agreements box.

 CAGR or Compound Annual Growth Rate • The year over year growth rate applied to an investment or other aspect of a firm using a base amount.